uqlibrary/reusable-webcomponents/src/applications/readme.md

 A load.js file and custom-styles.css is available for most applications. `npm run build` will build them into the `dist` folder.

-(Note: where in old reusable we did a `gulp styles` to get access to the .css file generated from the .scss file during dev, here we do a `nom run bulld` and then find the file of interest in the dist folder)
+(Note: where in old reusable we did a `gulp styles` to get access to the .css file generated from the .scss file during dev, here we do a `npm run bulld` and then find the file of interest in the dist folder)

 The custom-styles.css is moved into the correct location in aws during the build via the `compilesass` command in package.json